Museum of Childhood

 The site was also ineffective at showcasing the variety of free family activities that were on offer.

-I was tasked not only with designing a new site, but also a wider plan for their digital presence.
+We were tasked not only with designing a new site, but also a wider plan for their digital presence.
 The museum needed insight to decide exactly what online initiatives they should be prioritising.

 This was a unique opportunity, as the range of museum visitors are extremely diverse.
 Separate workshops were conducted with adults, children and also the museum staff.
 Getting the site to cater for all of these different audiences was a tricky task.

-I worked with the museum curators and designers
+Working collaboratively with the museum curators and designers

-I produced UX for the new Museum of Childhood website
+UX for the new Museum of Childhood website

-I fed into a digital strategy roadmap for the museum
+Building a digital strategy roadmap for the museum

 The new Museum Of Childhood website has been live for a while now, and is a drastic improvement over the previous version.